JustGibas/Q-DimensionalField/README.md

 ### Setup

-1. Ensure you have Deno installed.
-If not, you can install it from [here](https://deno.land/#installation).
+1. Ensure you have Node.js installed.
+If not, you can install it from [here](https://nodejs.org/).
 2. Clone the repository:
    ```sh
    git clone https://github.com/JustGibas/Q-DimensionalField.git